Pat reminds me to dig deeper into amber, highly valued by Kings and royalty way way back when we had Kings and royalty.

 - Amber, under heat, turns into its original gummy state.

-- Amber can contain bark, roots, leaves, vegetables, ants, termites, lizards, and most anything that crawled into it and couldn’t get out.
+- Amber can contain bark, roots, leaves, vegetables, ants, termites, lizards, and most anything that crawled or fell into it and couldn’t get out.

 - The older a piece of amber is, the darker it becomes.